pierrebarbera/epa-ng/README.md

 ### DISCLAIMER

-This tool is still in an active, *beta* phase of development.
+This tool is still in an active development.
 Suggestions, bug reports and constructive comments are more than encuraged!
 Please do so in the [google group](https://groups.google.com/forum/#!categories/phylogenetic-placement/epa-ng).

 ## Introduction